ccerv1/blog/essays/usaid.md

 I was probably 11 or 12 when I saw the National Geographic cover [Tragedy Stalks the Horn of Africa](https://nationalgeographicbackissues.com/product/national-geographic-august-1993/), which showed a skeletal woman clutching a rusted kettle and looking down at her dust-covered bare feet.
 I don't think I read the article (no one *reads* National Geographic anyway, right?) but the image stuck with me.
 I had a large collection of National Geographic magazines, which I would often leaf through to clip photos for science projects or collages, and I remember trying to keep that edition at the very back of the stack at all times because the cover was so upsetting.

 This was the 1990s, shortly after the first Gulf War, around the time of genocides in Bosnia and Rwanda.
-However, this was not the time of the big famine in Ethiopia that everyone old than me remembers. *That* famine was a decade earlier, in the 1980s.
+However, this was not the time of the big famine in Ethiopia that everyone older than me remembers. *That* famine was a decade earlier, in the 1980s.
 That famine was the one that Bob Geldof put on [Live Aid](https://en.wikipedia.org/wiki/Live_Aid) to raise money for.

 *This* famine was the more run-of-the-mill variety, the kind that didn't make the headlines or cause outpourings of public sympathy.
 A slow burn.
 People in the US had become accustomed to mainstream depictions of tragedy in places like Somalia or Ethiopia: starving children, parched fields, flies buzzing around hollow faces.